What Is Conceptual Animation and How It Works in UX Design

 UI Animation Concepts in Realistic Interfaces

-Finance App animation creates a stylish transition from the pie chart to the list applying color marking
+Finance App animation creates a stylish transition from the pie chart to the list, applying color marking

-Music News App animation plays with shapes and lines in the transition from categories screen to a list
+Music News App animation plays with shapes and lines in the transition from the categories screen to a list

 Business Card UI Concept imitates the funny effect of pulling out the card from a profile avatar